Vekoslav Grmič: Biography

 He was born in the Lower Styrian village of Sveti Jurij ob Ščavnici in what was then the Kingdom of Serbs, Croats and Slovenes.
 He studied at a Roman Catholic priest seminary in Maribor.
 Already as a young man, he became influenced by the social thought of Janez Evangelist Krek, Edvard Kocbek and the German philosopher Romano Guardini.
 After the invasion of Yugoslavia and the Nazi occupation of northern Slovenia in April 1941, Grmič started collaborating with the Communist-led Liberation Front of the Slovenian People.

 In 1950, he was ordained priest and between 1952 and 1958 he worked as a parish priest of Vransko.
 In 1961 he graduated from the Theological Faculty in Ljubljana with a thesis on the theological elements in the existentialist concept of angst.
 From 1962 until his retirement in 1991 he taught dogmatic theology at the same faculty.

 In 1968 he was appointed auxiliary bishop of Maribor by Pope Paul VI.
-He became known as the "red bishop" for his strong socialist leanings.
 In 1980, he was removed from office by Pope John Paul II, although he nominally maintained the title of bishop and continued to teach at the Theological Faculty in Ljubljana.

 Grmič was a strong supporter of the Liberation Theology and of the political-religious thought of the Swiss reformist theologian Hans Küng.
 Together with the fellow Slovene Roman Catholic theologian Janez Janžekovič, he became one of the supporters of a closer collaboration between Roman Catholics and Marxist in Yugoslavia.
 During his lifetime, Grmič published more than 40 books and several translation from German.

 In the last decade of his life, he often voiced his opinion in public, thus becoming a somewhat controversial figure.
 He often held very different views from other members of the local Roman Catholic hierarchy on several issues of social and political matters.

 He died in Maribor at the age of 82.